The Complete Guide to Claude Code

 Today you train Donna's reflexes.
 One command instead of a paragraph.

-🎬 Lesson 2: Run Your First Skill
+🎬 Lesson 1: Skills + Your First Skill

 Until now you've been talking to Donna in full sentences.
-A Skill is the shortcut. instead of a paragraph, you type one command.
+A Skill is the shortcut.
+Instead of a paragraph, you type one command.

 ❌ Without a skill